33 Indiana Law Review 173 (1999)

 This Article examines the expanding conflict and emerging compromises between the European Union and the United States over data protection.
 After describing each of the legal regimes and the principles that undergird them, the article concludes by addressing the conflict between those principles, current political efforts to minimize that conflict, and the inadequacies of both systems in the context of the Internet.

 Cate, Fred H., "The Changing Face of Privacy Protection in the European Union and the United States" (1999).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 513.